 Stop work orders can also be categorized by their urgency.
 An emergency order is issued when there’s an imminent threat to safety, like a dangerously unstable structure or a hazardous material spill.
 These require immediate action to prevent harm.
 On the other hand, an administrative order usually relates to compliance or paperwork issues.
 This could be anything from working outside of permitted hours to not having the right documents on-site.
 While not an immediate danger, these violations still need to be corrected to get back in compliance.
 Understanding this distinction helps you prioritize your response and work with experts who can handle the specific permitting and compliance challenges you’re facing.

 Got a Stop Work Order?
-Here’s What to Do Next.
+Here’s Your Action Plan.

 Seeing a stop work order posted on your project can be jarring, but don’t panic.
 Think of it as a pause button, not a full stop.
 It’s a formal notice that something needs to be addressed before work can safely and legally continue.
 Handling it correctly from the start can save you significant time, money, and stress.
 The key is to be methodical.
 By taking a few deliberate steps, you can get to the root of the problem and get your project back on track.